claudiocapanema/fedpredict/README.md

 - [FL-H.IAAC](https://github.com/AllanMSouza/FL-H.IAAC): it has the code of the experiments of FedPredict papers in **DCOSS-IoT** 2023 and 2024.
 - PFLib (will be available soon).
 - PyFlexe (will be available soon).

-# Welcome to FedPredict
-### The very first Federated Learning Plugin!

-FedPredict is a personalization plugin for Federated Learning (FL) methods.
-It allows clients to collaboratively learn from each other without losing personalization in the local data.

 ## How it works?